SCORE (satellite): Spacecraft

-The SCORE (Signal Communication by Orbiting RElay) satellite of US ARMY was a 24.3 m long, and 3.1 m diameter Atlas missile used as a platform for the communications relay experiment.
+The SCORE (Signal Communication by Orbiting RElay) satellite of the US Army was a 24.3 m long, and 3.1 m diameter Atlas missile used as a platform for a communications relay experiment to demonstrate the feasibility and explore problems associated with operation of a satellite communication system.
 The spacecraft body served as antennae.
-This satellite was to demonstrate the feasibility and explore problems associated with, operation of a satellite communication system.
 It carried messages on a tape recorder which was used at one point to carry a Christmas greeting from President Eisenhower.
 The performance was nominal with experiment operation for 12 days, planned orbit lifetime 20 days, actual orbit lifetime 34 days.
 The tracking beacon operated at 108 MHz.

 The SCORE communications package was designed and built by Kenneth Masterman-Smith, a military communication research engineer, along with other personnel with the U.S. Army Signal Research and Development Laboratory (SRDL) at Fort Monmouth, New Jersey.
 The overall program was conducted in such secrecy that only 88 people were aware of its existence.
 Before the date of the SCORE launch, 53 of the 88 people had been told the program had been canceled and they were not to mention to anyone that it had ever existed.
 That left only 35 people who knew of the mission of Atlas 10B with the rest of the engineering crew, including the launch crew, under the impression that they were working solely on a test launch of the rocket.
 The night before launch, however, Rear Adm.
 John E. Clark, deputy director of ARPA, was asked at a news conference whether he could deny that Eisenhower's voice was on the recorder.
 He replied, "No", and news reports that day suggested the voice might well be the president's.

 Signal Communication by Orbiting Relay Equipment

-This first communications satellite experiment consisted of 2 identical communications repeater terminals mounted in the guidance pods along the sides of the launch vehicle.
-The experiment was to test the feasibility and explore problems associated with, using satellites for communications purposes.
+This first purpose-built communications satellite experiment consisted of two identical communications repeater terminals mounted in the guidance pods along the sides of the launch vehicle.
+The experiment was to test the feasibility and explore problems associated with using satellites for communications purposes.
 No modulation was received on the carrier wave from experiment package no. 1.
 Voice and teletype messages were sent and returned in real-time, and also from experiment tape recorder no. 2.
 The tape recorder was loaded with new material 28 times and failure finally was due to battery depletion.
 The experiment receiver and transmitter operated on 150 and 132 MHz, respectively.
+The payload weighed 68 kg, and was built into the fairing pods of the Atlas missile.
+Combined weight of the total on-orbit package was 3980 kg.